-GPP ProgramThe GPP's program is composed of three thematically structured units:
+The GPP's program is composed of four thematically structured units:

-Unit B: "Management Skills" imparts and improves knowledge and competencies which are central to leadership tasks.
-To this objective workshops about project management and face-to-face communication are offered.
+Unit B "Management Skills" imparts and improves knowledge and competencies which are central to leadership tasks.
+To this objective, workshops about project management and face-to-face communication are offered.
 These courses are supplemented by courses focusing on intercultural aspects of communication and team work.

-Unit C: "Career Planning and Career Entry" informs about the career options and career paths for young researchers as well as about funding opportunities for Postdocs in Germany and Europe.
+Unit C "Career Planning and Career Entry" informs about the career options and career paths for young researchers as well as about funding opportunities for Postdocs in Germany and Europe.
 Furthermore, the doctoral candidates are being assisted in sharpening their personal and professional profile in regard to their preferred professional career.
 Thus, Unit C supports the young researchers in getting their career entry successfully started.

-B 1-2 Applied Project Management: Getting a Grip on Your PhD-Project: March 11+12, 2014
+B 1-2 Applied Project Management: Getting a Grip on Your PhD-Project

 Signing up for a Course

-In order to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.
+The official course registration for the first half year of 2016 starts on November 30, 2015.
+Applications arriving before that day will not be considered.
+Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.